Skip to main content

 Tasks

-1. Creating primary zone techblue.net
+1. Creating the forward-mapping zone techblue.net.

-2. Creating primary reverse zone 10.in-addr.arpa
+2. Creating the reverse-mapping zone 10.in-addr.arpa.

-Task 1: Creating primary zone techblue.net
+Task 1: Creating the primary zone techblue.net

-Task 2: Creating primary reverse zone 10.in-addr.arpa
+Task 2: Creating the primary reverse zone 10.in-addr.arpa

 Solutions